Siad Haji: Professional

 Haji played two seasons in USL League Two (then known as the Premier Development League) with the Portland Timbers U23s.
 He made 21 appearances over the two seasons, scoring five goals.

-On January 3, 2019, he signed a Generation Adidas contract with Major League Soccer and was eligible for the 2019 MLS SuperDraft.
+On 3 January 2019, he signed a Generation Adidas contract with Major League Soccer and was eligible for the 2019 MLS SuperDraft.
 Haji, by many mock drafts, was considered a top five draft pick, and some cases, the first overall draft pick.
 He was ultimately drafted second overall in the 2019 MLS SuperDraft by the San Jose Earthquakes, the highest ever drafted alumnus from VCU.

 Ahead of the 2019 USL Championship season, Haji went on loan to Reno 1868.
-He made his professional debut and his Reno debut on March 16, 2019, in a 2–1 win against Austin Bold, subbing on at halftime for Gilbert Fuentes.
+He made his professional debut and his Reno debut on 16 March 2019, in a 2–1 win against Austin Bold, subbing on at halftime for Gilbert Fuentes.

 Haji was released by San Jose following the 2022 season.

-On January 19, 2023, he signed a contract with USL Championship side FC Tulsa.
+On 19 January 2023, he signed a contract with USL Championship side FC Tulsa.

+Haji joined fourth-tier side Vermont Green of the USL League Two on May 2, 2024.